CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 <summary>Which formats accept gzipped (`.gz`) files?</summary>

-Based on the current I/O code, gzip support is available for these file families:
+Gzip support is available for these file families:

 | File family | Typical use | Read `.gz` | Write `.gz` | Notes |
 | --- | --- | --- | --- | --- |